LoopKit/loopdocs/docs/faqs/apple-health-faqs.md

 If you have a [Tidepool](https://tidepool.org) account and use the Tidepool uploader on your Loop phone, the data in Health is uploaded to your Tidepool database where you can view displays with the [Tidepool web browser tool](https://loopkit.github.io/looptips/data/tidepool/).

-## Can I Modify Apple HealthKit Permissions
+## How Do I Modify Apple HealthKit Permissions

 You can review the Apple HealthKit permissions screen at any time.